Energetics of Rydberg-atom Quantum Computing: Comparison to the Energy Consumption of Classical Computing

 It is important to note that, since our scaling results do not take into account the possibility of quantum error correction, this comparison is not entirely fair for large numbers of qubits.
 Our scaling calculations assume an ideal error-free Rydberg atom quantum computer, but, in truth, above a certain number of qubits, the effects of errors in the algorithm will become too large and will seriously compromise the performance of the QFT.
 Beyond this point, while the classical procedure is more energetically costly, it will have a much higher accuracy than a noisy QFT.
-To obtain a reliable result with a quantum platform, it will be necessary to employ quantum error correction protocols, will the associated overheads due to the increased number of qubits and computational steps required.
+To obtain a reliable result with a quantum platform, it will be necessary to employ quantum error correction (QEC) protocols, with the associated overheads due to the increased number of qubits and computational steps required.
 However, if the error-correcting protocol used is sub-exponential in the number of qubits, we expect that the Rydberg platform will still exhibit a slower growth in energy expenditure than classical platforms, therefore still achieving a quantum energy advantage, above a certain threshold, which will be higher than the one determined here.
-Nevertheless, our comparison remains valuable for a smaller number of qubits when the effect of errors is contained and there is less need for error correction.
+Since the threshold for the time advantage will also be increased when accounting for QEC, we expect that the regime where there is an energy advantage without there being a time advantage will also remain.
+Our comparison remains valuable for a smaller number of qubits when the effect of errors is contained and there is less need for error correction.